Department Website: https://voices.uchicago.edu/renaissancestudies

-Prospective minors must meet with the Renaissance Studies program director to discuss their interests and course plans and to obtain advice and approval.
+Prospective minors must meet with the Renaissance Studies faculty director to discuss their interests and course plans and to obtain advice and approval.
 This meeting could happen whenever the student is ready to declare.
-Together the student and the program director will fill out the Minor Program Application Form listing the proposed courses, which the program director signs.
+Together the student and the faculty director will fill out the Consent to Complete a Minor Program form listing the proposed courses, which the faculty director signs.
 Students should submit completed, signed forms to their College adviser by the end of Spring Quarter of their third year.

 Renaissance Studies Courses